 - Your husband has no legal rights to your child.
 However, it is possible for him to apply for guardianship rights.
-See page 2. - You can make a will naming your husband as guardian of your child.
+See page 2. - You can make a will naming your husband a guardian of your child.
 This is called Testamentary Guardianship.
 See page 3. - It is possible for your husband to adopt your child.
-The Adoption Amendment Act which commenced in October 2017 allows for the adoption of a child by his or her step-parent (without the previous requirement for the child's biological parent to adopt his or her own child.
-For further details contact TUSLA, the Child and Family Agency www.tusla.ie) - Adoption is a serious step as it ends all links between your child and her/his biological father and family.
+The Adoption Amendments Act 2017 allows for the adoption of a child by his or her step-parent.
+For further details contact the Adoption Authority of Ireland or/and TUSLA, the Child and Family Agency at www.tusla.ie - Adoption is a serious step as it ends all links between your child and her/his biological father and family.
 You need to think about it carefully. - A birth father must be consulted about the adoption of his child and if he is a guardian his consent is required.